Our responses depend on the type of disaster

 And yet one nurse with a cool box full of vaccines can save a rural township from typhoid or measles.
 One sanitation expert can help avoid an outbreak of dysentery or cholera.
 And the most direct way to reach the point-of-need quickly is by helicopter.

-Our disaster response – aid delivery
+Our responses – surveys and aid delivery come second

 At Wings we are happy that our small non-profit work comes second to larger and better known aid organisations.

 These groups – such as the United Nations, Red Cross or Red Crescent, Oxfam, Save the Children and World Vision – have a global role to play and we support their and others’ efforts wholeheartedly.
-They may all need cargo flights to deliver their aid.

 So, Wings Like Eagles is the solution.
 Because we focus our entire year on maintaining a helicopter presence in the area, it is reassuring for the bigger charity organisations to know that a safe and nimble, local flying team is available for them whenever they need it.
 Why not donate today?